rodmonic/DragonWoodAI/README.md

 - There was an error in the encoding when there was was 2 of the same Dragonwood cards available to attack.

-To try and stop the network from selecting options that weren't valid I changed the reward function to be the average score per game -0.5 times the number of invalid choices:
+To try and stop the network from selecting options that weren't valid I changed the reward function to be the average score per game -0.5 $\times$ the number of invalid choices:

 $$\frac{\sum{({score}+{number\ of\ invalid\ choices} \times -0.5)}}{number\ of\ iterations}$$

 #### Experiment 2

 After updating the encoding and reward function I was able to be a bit more successful.
 The network was now quickly learning not to play impossible card combinations and was eventually able to have an average score of 3 and with a best network value of 7.
-This is still not near the levels needed.
+Not a huge improvement unfortunately.

 After review of the actions selected by the network it seemed to be drawing cards more often than needed and would only attack high value cards when it had a good chance of winning.
 This conservatism meant that cards with smaller attack values and points were being ignored completely.
 The cards were even being ignored when the network had valid attacks that had a very good chance of winning.
 It seems that the new reward function was causing the network to learn to be very cautious and the points it won for the smaller cards was not enough for it to prioritise those cards.